Cookkie92/project-exam-2-cookkie92/README.md

 We welcome contributions!
 Please make sure to open a pull request so code can be reviewed.

 ## Contact
-Feel free to contact us: https://www.linkedin.com/in/kristian-koloey-659b61a5/
+Feel free to contact me: https://www.linkedin.com/in/kristian-koloey-659b61a5/

 ## Acknowledgments
 We'd like to acknowledge the following: